United States History

 BA, Patrick Henry College

-In 2011, Juli joined the team at HSLDA Online Academy as one of the first AP® US History teachers.
-This will now be her fifth year teaching AP® U.S. History, and she looks forward to it as much as she looked forward to the first.
+In 2011, Juli joined the team at HSLDA Online Academy as one of the first AP US History teachers.
+She looks forward to the coming academic year as much as she looked forward to the first.

 BA, Patrick Henry College